Jeep Grand Cherokee Insurance Rates

 Price estimates by individual coverage:

-Estimates include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Grand Cherokee models.
+Estimates include $500 policy deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for different Grand Cherokee trim levels.

 Price Range from Low to High

-Using a 40-year-old driver as an example, Jeep Grand Cherokee insurance prices range from as cheap as $474 for just liability coverage to the much higher price of $3,086 for a driver who has had serious violations or accidents.
+For the average 40-year-old driver, Jeep Grand Cherokee insurance prices go from as low as $474 for liability-only coverage to a much higher rate of $3,086 for a driver required to buy high-risk insurance.

 Geographic Price Range